fffej/sql-server-gen/README.md

 This'll create a sandbox environment, download and install all the dependencies and then open up a REPL with the code loaded.
 From here you should be able to experiment with the code, for example:

     x <- sample' (arbitrary :: Gen DatabaseDefinition)

+Using `generateExamples` and `saveExamples` you can have an interactive session to target particular SQL Server object types.
+For example.

+    > generateExamples 100 (arbitrary :: Table) >>= saveExamples "foo.sql"

+Will create a file called `foo.sql` containing 100 tables of increasing complexity.

 # Usage